jimmyale3102/jimmyale3102/README.md

 # 👋 Hi There World!

-I'm Jimmy and I'm from [Colombia-co](https://www.google.com/maps/place/Colombia/@4,-72z/) I'm actually 💻 studying computer science 👨‍💻...
-I'm a passionate Android Developer and i always want to learn more and more!
+I’m Jimmy!
+I’m from [Colombia-co](https://www.google.com/maps/place/Colombia/@4,-72z/) I’m currently 💻 studying computer science 👨‍💻...
+My occupation is Android Developer.
+I’m passionate in my work and am always eager to learn more!

 I'm [BoyaConf](https://boyaconf.com/) Co-Founder & Co-Organizer ✌🏼 and...
 I'd like you all to meet my closer developer friends